 If there is no contractor on your mind, then you can ask your partners/business colleagues for reviews and suggestions, or contact us.

 The results of the discovery phase: project plan, software requirements, cost, and effort estimation.

 You’ll come back to the definition of the goal here.
 What kind of CRM system does your company need?
 Will you be quite satisfied with the simple interface but a strong database?
 Or is it crucial to automate all processes for your employees and make them intuitive?
 At this stage, designers discover user experience and create user-friendly interfaces.
 Think what main and additional features should be implemented:

 The result of the layout creation: CRM system design (its structure and appearance).

 Database development – Business processes mirroring

 The database should work for workflow optimization.
-So you need not only a great vision but also a strong database structure and logic that smoothly reflect the business processes and functions.
+So you need not only a great vision but also a strong database structure and logic that smoothly reflects the business processes and functions.
 To get it, you should detect the main areas of customer relationships.

 The result of database development: mirrored business process into the data structure.

 Once engineers receive the system requirements and CRM design, they begin to build the back end and front end parts.
 Depending on the management methodology, clients are involved in the process of evaluating implemented features.
 Keep in mind that at least once a week you need to set aside time to call the development team.

 The result of solution development: an MVP of your future CRM system.